 Financing Options for Solar

-The price of solar PV systems has come down dramatically in recent years.
-There are now more ways to help finance solar installations.
+The price of solar PV systems has dramatically decreased in recent years and there are multiple routes to help finance solar installations.
 Review the District Consumer Solar Financing Guide for more information (Spanish version also attached below).

 What are Solar Renewable Energy Credits?

-- DCRA Guidelines for Solar Systems – Permitting and safety inspections
+- DOB Guidelines for Solar Systems – Permitting and safety inspections

 - District of Columbia Solar Map - Estimate any property’s rooftop solar potential, costs, and environmental benefits